knative/func/docs/reference/func_deploy.md

 	  eliminating the need for a local container engine.
 To trigger deployment of a git repository instead of local source, combine with '--git-url':
 	  'func deploy --remote --git-url=git.example.com/alice/f.git'

+	Enable Integrations
+	  To enable additional integrations supported by the target cluster, use the --enable flag.
+For exampe, if the target cluster has the Dapr runtime installed, enable the integration on the deployed function using the flag --enable=dapr.

 EXAMPLES